microsoft/Agent-for-Contract-Processing-Solution-Accelerator/README.md

   <summary>Click to learn more about the key features this solution enables</summary>

   - **Generate contracts** <br/>
-  Draft contracts from templates and existing knowledge base to outline right terms and conditions to never start from scratch.​
+  Draft contracts from templates on a self-serve basis, without requiring legal counsel input.

   - **Search and summarize** <br/>
-  Find existing contracts, extract entries and clauses through records and review contracts to save time.
+  Find existing contracts with organizations, avoiding contract duplication, saving time and effort.

   - **Automate processes** <br/>
-  Automate routine tasks such as review and approval, obtaining signatures, as well as enable seamless collaboration across organization.
+  Automate routine tasks such as review and approval, obtaining signatures, and enabling seamless collaboration across the organization.

   - **Extend and integrate** <br/>
   Enhance user experience by enabling integration and extensibility with relevant third-party corporate systems such as DocuSign.​